Le Mystère des Voix Bulgares: Background and history

 The album was the result of fifteen years of work by Swiss ethnomusicologist and producer Marcel Cellier and was released in 1975 on his small Disques Cellier label.
 Some of the recordings he made himself; others were taken from the archives of Radio Sofia.
 The album won a Grand Prix du Disque award.
 The album drew on an earlier release, Music of Bulgaria: Ensemble of the Bulgarian Republic, conducted by Kutev (credited as Philippe Koutev), which was released in 1966 by Elektra Records (EKL282), and which itself was a reissue of Ensemble de la République Bulgare, recorded in Paris in 1955 by Le Chant du Monde.

 In the 1980s, Ivo Watts-Russell (founder of the British 4AD label) was introduced to the choir from a third or fourth generation audio cassette lent to him by Peter Murphy, singer from the band Bauhaus.
 He became thoroughly entranced by the music, and tracked down and licensed the recordings from Cellier.
 It was re-released in 1986 by 4AD in the UK, by the Nonesuch label in the US in 1987, and appeared on the Philips label in other territories.

-Subsequent albums were released with similar titles: Le Mystère des Voix Bulgares, Volume 2 (1988), which won the Grammy Award for Best Traditional Folk Album in 1990; Le Mystère des Voix Bulgares, Volume 3 (1990); and Le Mystère des Voix Bulgares, Volume 4 (1998).
+Subsequent albums were released with similar titles: Le Mystère des Voix Bulgares, Volume 2 (1988), which also featured Ensemble Trakia, Ensemble Pirin, and Orchestra Yvan Kirev and soloists Nadejdva Chwoineva/Chvoineva, Verka Siderova, Tinka Pescheva, Vasilka Karadalieva, N. Karadjova, S. Petkova, Y. Taneva, S. Nikolova, Kalinka Valcheva, Vasilka Andonova, Paulina Gortcheva, Stoyanka Boneva, and Radka Aleksova, compositions by Krasimir Kyurkchiyski and Gueorgui Mintchev and arrangements by Peter Liondev, Kiril Stefanov, Krasimir Kyurkchiyski, Philip Koutev, N. Kaufman, and Stefan Moustachev, and won the Grammy Award for Best Traditional Folk Album in 1990; Le Mystère des Voix Bulgares, Volume 3 (1990); and Le Mystère des Voix Bulgares, Volume 4 (1998).

 NPR ranked Le Mystère des Voix Bulgares, Volume 1 the 78th greatest album ever made by women.